Joomla12/simpleshee/README.md

 This basic script allows you to announce the currently playing song in Banshee in either XChat or HexChat.

-Useful parameters if you wish to modify the script.
+Useful parameters to know if you wish to modify the script.

 * --query-uri                URI
 * --query-artist             Artist Name